SUPERMAN4299/Health_Moni/README.md

-# 🏥 Health Monitoring & Patient Dashboard
+# 🏥 Health Monitoring & Patient Dashboard (.md not updated)

 This project is a **Health Monitoring & Patient Management System** built with **Python, Flask, CustomTkinter, and PyQtGraph**.
 It enables secure login, patient data collection, health condition monitoring, real-time graph visualization, and server communication for storing/retrieving patient records.